salilab/saliweb/doc/modules/frontend.rst

 .. exception:: InputValidationError(message)

-   This exception is used to report failures with job submission from within :meth:`get_submit_page` or functions it calls.
+   This exception is used to report failures with job submission from within :meth:`~saliwebfrontend.get_submit_page` or functions it calls.
 These errors are handled by reporting them to the user and asking them to fix their input accordingly.

 .. exception:: InternalError(message)
                DatabaseError(message)